Unconstrained Facial Action Unit Detection via Latent Feature Domain: Unconstrained Facial AU Detection

 \subsection{Overview}

 Our main goal is to achieve unconstrained facial AU detection, in which the AU occurrence probabilities $\hat{\mathbf{p}}^t$ can be predicted given an unconstrained image $g^t$.
-The main challenge lies in the semi-supervised training setting, where we have access to a collection of constrained images from the source domain with both AU and landmark labels, and also an unpaired collection of unconstrained images from the target domain with only landmark labels.
+The main challenge lies in the training setting that we have access to a collection of constrained images from the source domain with both AU and landmark labels, and also an unpaired collection of unconstrained images from the target domain with only landmark labels.
 We denote a source image of size $l\times l\times 3$ as $g^s$, with its AU label $\mathbf{p}^s$ and landmark label $\mathbf{q}^s$, while an unpaired target image of the same size is $g^t$ with landmark label $\mathbf{q}^t$.
 The occurrence probabilities of all $m$ AUs are $\mathbf{p}^s=(p^s_1, \cdots, p^s_m)$, while the x-y positions of all $n$ landmarks are in $\mathbf{q}^s=(q^s_1, q^s_2, \cdots, q^s_{2n-1}, q^s_{2n})$.

 Fig.~\ref{fig:ADLD_framework_full} shows the overall architecture of our ADLD framework.
 During training, our framework consists of two similar paths: top and bottom paths respectively taking in source-domain images and target-domain images.
 In particular, given two unpaired images $(g^s, g^t)$, we first apply a feature encoder $E_f$ to extract rich features $(x^s, x^t)$.
-Then we use a landmark detector $F_{l}$ and a texture encoder $E_{t}$ to disentangle the rich features $(x^s, x^t)$ into landmark-related features $(z^s_{l}, z^t_{l})$ and landmark-free features $(z^s_{t}, z^t_{t})$, in which the former are expected to be AU-related and the latter are expected to be AU-free.
+Then we use a texture encoder $E_{t}$ and a landmark detector $F_{l}$ to disentangle the rich features $(x^s, x^t)$ into landmark-free features $(z^s_{t}, z^t_{t})$ and landmark-related features $(z^s_{l}, z^t_{l})$, in which the former are expected to be AU-free and the latter are expected to be AU-related.
 A generator $G$ is further applied to combine the landmark-free features with the swapped landmark-related features, and translates them to latent features $(\tilde{x}^s, \tilde{x}^t)$.
 After that, we apply another round of the disentangle-swap-translate process to the latent features to obtain the cross-cyclically reconstructed rich features $(\hat{x}^s, \hat{x}^t)$.